Pravinnn30/Employee-Management-System/README.md

 Developed by Pravin
 Student of Robotics and Artificial Intelligence (JC BOSE University of Science and Technology) Interested in Full Stack Development and Ethical Hacking

+## Note : Before using it please change your MySQL localhost Port and password.